Best Quotes from Ken Burns’ “The American Revolution” Documentary

 The only person I know who obsesses over books and other primary sources more than me is David Senra.
 I listen to his Founders podcast for any book or person I haven’t covered, and also enjoy hearing his take on books I’ve already read.
 My favorite episodes include Napoleon, Churchill Parts 1 +2, Franklin + Washington, Roosevelt + Morgan, and Franklin again.
 If you love these notes, you’ll love Founders podcast!

 In this note, I focus on Ken Burns’ PBS documentary series titled “The American Revolution“.
 Burns’ six-part, twelve-hour series was released on November 16, 2025.
-My goal is to review one episode per week until the end this year.
+My goal is to review 1-2 episodes per month until I’m done.
 I anticipate this will take me 30+ hours of focused work.
 Well worth it to fully absorb the key ideas and events of the American Revolution!

 Skip to a Specific Episode’s Quote Notes here: